Fumnanya92/Containerization-and-Container-Orchestration/README.md

 #### Task 6: Set up a Kind Kubernetes Cluster

-1. Install Kind (Kubernetes in Docker):
+1. Instal minikube in Docker:
 `This command refreshes the Debian-based system`
 ```
 sudo apt-get update